geoadmin/mf-chsdi3/chsdi/static/doc/source/releasenotes/index.rst

 - Bug fixes
 - Announcements:
-    - the layer *ch.swisstopo.geologie-geologischer_atlas_vector.metadata* will has been removed from chsdi services as previously announced
+    - the layer *ch.swisstopo.geologie-geologischer_atlas_vector.metadata* has been removed from chsdi services as previously announced
     - the layers *ch.swisstopo.geologie-geotechnik-steinbrueche_1915*, *ch.swisstopo.geologie-geotechnik-steinbrueche_1965*, *ch.swisstopo.geologie-geotechnik-steinbrueche_1995* and *ch.swisstopo.geologie-geotechnik-steinbrueche_1980* will be removed from chsdi services with the release of October 9th 2024
     - the object ID values of the layer *ch.vbs.schiessanzeigen* will change for all objects due to geometrical changes in the source data with the release of October 9th or November 13th 2024.
 Existing permalinks to objects may not work anymore and will have to be replaced by the new object id's (chsdi fields *featureId* and *id*).
 In addition there will be a new attribute bezeichnung_ort on the dataset.
 The other existing attributes will stay.
 - `Full changelog <https://github.com/geoadmin/mf-chsdi3/compare/2024-07-03-rc1...2024-08-28-rc1>`__